Locations:

 What should I do if I have symptoms of high gastrin levels?

-Always see a healthcare provider about your gastrointestinal symptoms, especially if you have them often or you’ve had them for a long time.
+Always see a healthcare provider about your gastrointestinal symptoms.
+This is especially important if you have them often or you’ve had them for a long time.
 Symptoms related to increased gastrin might include:

 These symptoms could suggest high gastric acid levels, atrophic gastritis, peptic ulcer disease or GERD.
-While gastrin may or may not be involved, it’s important to diagnose and treat these conditions.
+Gastrin may or may not be involved.
+But it’s important to diagnose and treat these conditions.

 A note from Cleveland Clinic